MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

  * Allows the formation of roles and groups for convenience
  * Facilitates the safe keeping of Access Assertions (OAAs) long term
 * Resource User - An individual or group of individuals that wants to have or currently has access to a resource pvoided by a _Resource Provider_
-* Resource Provider - A system capable of providing certain types of services to _Resource User_s.
+* Resource Provider - A system capable of providing certain types of services to _Resource Users_.

 * OSiRIS Token Types
  * _OSiRIS Access Request (OAR)_ - Issued by _Central Authority_ `oakd` to one or more _Resource Authorities_ `stpd` to provision services and receive an...